Ask Experts Questions for FREE Help!

 Ultra Member

-lost, I too am so sorry for your loss.
+Lost, I too am so sorry for your loss.
 Losing someone we love, that we were very close to can be devastating to our lives.
 A lot of people don't understand what we go through until they are in the same position.
 Just keep in mind that your mother has lost her husband and she is having trouble coping as well, in her own way.
 It is probably why you are both getting on each other's nerves.
 Some people bounce back quickly, others take months & years.
 You will always carry your fathers memory with you.
 He gave you a special gift of his love and you will never forget him as long as you live.
 As you go through life, I promise you, it will be less painful and the good memories of the times you spent together will override the painful ones.
 Since you are having such trouble sleeping & coping with this, I think it is time for you to find a good grief counselor.
 I cannot stress enough how helpful they can be at times like this.
-I went throught the same thing and therapy helped me find my way out of my depression.
+I went through the same thing and therapy helped me find my way out of my depression.
 Without that help, I really don't know what I would have done.
 Are you still in school?
 If so, I would start there.
 Go to a counselor and talk to them about what is going on and ask if they can recommend someone who specializes in this.
 If you aren't still in school, make an appointment with your regular doctor and talk to him/her about a recommendation.
 You need to talk about this with someone who understands what you are going through and teach you the coping mechanisms that important to getting your life back on track.

 New Member